will-huynh/python_linkedinapi_sql_demo/README.md

 ## Future Improvements

 This script was designed as a quick demo and as a result some compromises were taken with design choices.
-Improvements would then focus around further factoring of methods and modules and an expansion of capabilities.
+Focus of improvements are further factoring of methods and modules and an expansion of capabilities.
 See below for areas of potential improvement for the demo:

 * The demo was designed in one module which is somewhat appropriate for its current size (157 lines); it can be re-factored in the future to be cleaner and additional code should be abstracted into their own modules/classes.
 * The number of hard-coded strings for SQL statements and configuration can be decreased.